SilverCanvas72/NeedleLace/README.md

 # NeedleLace
 Needle lace project.
 Incredibly small and fine.
+Needle lace is made from incredibly fine sewing-like thread.
+It is a series of stiches into each other that are mounted to the bracing called the cordonette.
+You can expand the bottom of the readme to get a insight into the long process of needle lace.
 ## Finished Peice:
 ![image](https://github.com/user-attachments/assets/34a60230-01a3-46a8-8ee8-c6d80e44cc8d)